 Encourage Water Intake

 Adequate hydration helps prevent bladder stones and urinary tract issues - two of the more common conditions in Russian Blues.
-Consider a water fountain, wet food, or multiple water bowls to encourage drinking.
+Consider a cat water fountain, include wet food in their diet, or place multiple water bowls around the house to encourage regular drinking.

 4